emqx/emqx-docs/en_US/security/authn/http.md

 ### `pool_size`

-Optional value defining number of concurrent connections from an EMQX node to the external API.
+Optional integer value defining number of concurrent connections from an EMQX node to the external API.
 The default value is 8.

 ### `ssl`